TruebitProtocol/truebit-eth/README.md

 ```bash
 ./truebit-os -p ws://localhost:8546
 ```
 will set the RPC server listening port to 8546 and connect via WebSocket.
-You can also try to use an external hosting provider, like
+You can also try to use an external hosting provider, like `/truebit-os -p https://goerli.infura.io/v3/<YOUR API KEY>`.
-`
-/truebit-os -p https://goerli.infura.io/v3/<YOUR API KEY>
-`.
 As such APIs are not trusted, however, you will not be able to unlock your accounts for use in Truebit OS.
-Finally, **never unlock you accounts on a mainnet node using http or ws connections**, as anyone with access to the node can issue transactions on behalf of your account(s).
+Finally, **never unlock you accounts on a mainnet node using http or ws connections**, as anyone with access to the node can sign and broadcast transactions on behalf of your account(s).

 The `-i` flag adjusts the IPFS connection settings analogously, e.g.
 ```bash